hamiddashti/SIF/README.md

 # SIF
 SIF project at UW-Madison.
-This is the start...!
+This is the start...matalb initialized!